|Min. initial investment||$1,000|

 Certain Sentinel Funds have adopted a redemption fee.
 For the Small Company Fund, a fee of 2% will be assessed on the redemption of shares held for 30 calendar days or less.

-The Russell 2000 Index is an unmanaged index that measures the performance of 2000 small-cap companies within the US equity universe.
+The Russell 2000 Index is an unmanaged index of approximately 2000 small-cap companies within the US equity universe.
 An investment cannot be made directly in an index.

 Sources: FactSet, Lipper, Morningstar

 The Morningstar Style BoxTM reveals a fund's investment style as of the date noted on this report.
 For equity funds the vertical axis shows the market capitalization of the stocks owned and the horizontal axis shows investment style (value, blend, or growth).
 For fixed-income funds, the vertical axis shows the credit quality of the bonds owned and the horizontal axis shows interest rate sensitivity as measured by a bond's effective duration.

 Morningstar seeks credit rating information from fund companies on a periodic basis (e.g., quarterly).
 In compiling credit rating information, Morningstar instructs fund companies to only use ratings that have been assigned by a Nationally Recognized Statistical Rating Organization (NRSRO).
 If two NRSROs have rated a security, fund companies are to report the lowest rating; if three or more NRSROs have rated the same security differently, fund companies are to report the rating that is in the middle.
 For example, if NRSRO X rates a security AA-, NRSRO Y rates the same security an A and NRSRO Z rates it a BBB+, the fund company should use the credit rating of 'A' in its reporting to Morningstar.
 PLEASE NOTE: Morningstar, Inc. is not itself an NRSRO nor does it issue a credit rating on the fund.
 An NRSRO rating on a fixed-income security can change from time-to-time.